solarwinds/apm-js/CONTRIBUTING.md

 git lfs pull
 # Install latest dependencies
 yarn install

-# Setup VSCode for the project (optional)
-yarn vscode
 ```

 The first two steps need to be repeated any time changes are made upstream that affect either the dependencies of any package or any of the files stored in LFS.
 It's a good habit to do it after any pull/checkout/merge/rebase.